 3. One-Wall Kitchen Layout

-A single wall kitchen opens the space for a long counter island breakfast/seating area.
-The single wall contains ample cabinet storage, prep surfaces, stove, and refrigerator, while the counter island houses a convenient double sink.
-This Merillat Classic Cabinetry kitchen is a great example of a functional one-wall kitchen design.
+A single wall kitchen opens up the space for a long counter island breakfast/seating area and can work to improve functionality.
+Consider ample cabinet storage, prep surfaces, stove, and refrigerator, and a counter island that houses a convenient double sink.

 4. L-Shaped Counter for Seating

 Smaller kitchen?
 For smaller spaces, single counters can serve double-duty.
 Not only can you create a seating area from a counter island, you can also create a seating area slash breakfast bar with an L-shaped counter layout.
 This beautiful Kitchen Smoke countertop by Corian shows how to create a multi-functional work/prep area that also doubles as a breakfast bar with stools.

 5. Gleaming Natural Quartz Centerpiece

 If you want to make a bold visual statement with your kitchen cabinet design, consider making the counter island a dramatic centerpiece.
 Using a neutral color for your cabinets, try installing a gleaming natural quartz countertop island, like this one from Cambria.